Fort Wayne, Indiana: Early history

-The indigenous people and New France
+The Native Americans and New France

 Original settlement and French control (1706-1760)

-This area here on the river confluence was long occupied by successive cultures of indigenous peoples.
-The Miami tribe established its settlement of Kekionga at the confluence of the Maumee, St. Joseph, and St. Marys rivers.
+This area here on the river confluence was occupied by successive cultures of indigenous peoples for as long as 10,000 years.
+The Miami tribe would eventually establish its settlement of Kekionga at this confluence of the Maumee, St. Joseph, and St. Marys rivers in the late stages of the Beaver Wars in the 1690s.
 It was the capital of the Miami nation and related Algonquian tribes.

-In 1696, Comte de Frontenac appointed Jean Baptiste Bissot, Sieur de Vincennes, who began visiting Kekionga in 1702, and would later build the original Fort Miami around 1706; Initially, a small trading outpost.
+In 1696, Comte de Frontenac appointed Jean Baptiste Bissot, Sieur de Vincennes, who began visiting Kekionga in 1702, and would later build the original Fort Miami here in the wilderness and pays d'en Haut of New France around 1706; Initially, a small trading outpost.
 It was part of a group of forts and trading posts built between Quebec and St. Louis.
 The first census in 1744 recorded a population of approximately 40 Frenchmen and 1,000 Miamians.

-From the British back to the Miami (1760-1794)
+From the British back to the Miami (1760-1776)

 Increasing tension between France and Great Britain developed over control of the territory.
 In 1760, France ceded the area to Britain after its forces in North America surrendered during the Seven Years' War, known on the North American front as the French and Indian War.
 Managing to hold down the fort for only a mere couple of years, the British lost control of it in 1763 when various Native American nations rebelled against British rule and retook the fort as part of Pontiac's Rebellion.
-From this point forward in 1763, no active fort would exist at Kekionga for the next three decades until American General Anthony Wayne would go on to establish Fort Wayne in 1794, following the Battle of Fallen Timbers.
+From this point forward in 1763, no active fort existed at Kekionga for the next three decades until American General Anthony Wayne established Fort Wayne in 1794, following the Battle of Fallen Timbers.
 The fort throughout this period was described as a, "Defiant mixture of Indian warriors and lawless renegades of the frontier, such as the Girties.
 It was also the home of a heterogeneous population of English and French traders and their families, French 'engages", and Miami, Delaware and Shawnee tribes."

-In 1772, the British would regain influence over the village after Sir William Johnson suggested to the government that the fort be reoccupied.
+In 1772, the British regained influence over the village after Sir William Johnson suggested to the government that the fort be reoccupied.
 The mixed population of the Kekionga area had moved past antipathy with the British by this point, and accepted their friendship.
 In 1776, Officer Jacques LaSalle moved into the village to conduct strict supervision on behalf of the British government, ensuring that the natives remained loyal to the British, and to check passports with travelers coming down from Fort Detroit.